 The most unique experience had to be the outdoor pristine beds with warm water bottles, pure woollen blankets and hand-knitted socks.
 From here I could soak up the Yorkshire Dales smells and wildlife.
 This was a real treat and a very cool experience.
 Other facilities that make the spa complete were the aroma steam room, foot spa, a salt steam room and a very powerful hydrotherapy pool.

 There are 32 unique bedrooms and suites which are individually designed and furnished, all inspired by the Dales, castles, abbeys and towns nearby.
 The Dukes bedrooms are very large rooms with sitting areas.
 The dual views thanks to my two large windows allowed me to overlook the grounds, gatehouse and beyond.
 I was able to look out at the fallow deers, which was a beautiful way to wake up in the morning.
 I did feel like Rapunzel, in where I was overlooking the turret day and night, which was very romantic and a fairy-tale in-itself.

-There were three in the bed and the little one said, roll over.
+There were three in the bed and the little one said rollover.
 On this occasion, sadly there was only me and my fluffy dog.
-This was a very, very large, comfortable bed and I loved looking up at the very high ceilings, reminding me that I was staying in stunning historical castle.
+This was a very, very large, comfortable bed and I loved looking up at the very high ceilings, reminding me that I was staying in a stunning historical castle.
 That is what thoughtful design means here at Swinton Estate.

 Thomas Danby Castle